commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/inventories/README.md

 Inventory entries are fetched and processed from the target CTP project in batches for better performance.
 This `batchSize` field is an optional field that could be used to set the batch size with which inventory entries are fetched and processed with.
-The algorithm accumulates up to `batchSize` inventory entries from input list, then fetches corresponding inventory entries from target CTP project in a single request, and then performs sync actions on them.
+The algorithm accumulates up to `batchSize` inventory entries from the input list, then fetches the corresponding inventory entries from the target CTP project in a single request, and then performs the update actions needed.
 Playing with this option can slightly improve or reduce processing speed.

 If not provided, it is set to `30` by default.